morpho-org/vault-v2/README.md

 One Morpho Vault V2 is related to one loan asset.
 The [VaultV2Factory](https://github.com/morpho-org/vaults-v2/blob/main/src/VaultV2Factory.sol) is deploying immutable onchain instances of Vaults V2.

+TODO: mention liquidity markets
 Users can supply or withdraw assets at any time, depending on the available liquidity on the underlying markets.
 Each market has a supply cap and a relative cap that guarantees lenders both a maximum absolute and a maximum relative exposure to the specific market.

 There are 5 different roles for a MetaMorpho vault: owner, curator, sentinel, treasurer and allocator.

+In Vault V2, all actions are potentially subject to a timelock.
-All actions that may be against users' interests (e.g. enabling a market with a high exposure) is subject to a timelock.
+Owners are encouraged to subect actions that may be against users' interests (e.g. enabling a market with a high exposure) to a timelock.
-To make vault setup easier, the initial timelock can be either 0 or anywhere between 24 hours and 2 weeks.
+Timelocks change must set the value between 0 and 2 weeks.

-The `owner`, or the `sentinel`, if set, can revoke the action during the timelock.
+The `sentinel`, if set, can revoke the actions taken by other roles during the timelock, with the exception of the action setting the sentinel.
 After the timelock, the action can be executed by anyone.

 ### Roles